vmware-archive/kubewatch/README.md

 ```
 $ kubewatch -h

-Kubewath: A watcher for Kubernetes
+Kubewatch: A watcher for Kubernetes

 kubewatch is a Kubernetes watcher that could publishes notification
 to Slack/hipchat/mattermost/flock channels.
 It watches the culster